-We have been developing and refining the manufacturing of our Inogen One systems over the past ten years.
-While nearly all of our manufacturing and assembly process was originally outsourced, assembly of the manifold, compressor, sieve bed and concentrator is now conducted in-house in order to improve quality control and reduce cost.
-Additionally, we use lean manufacturing practices to maximize our manufacturing efficiency.
+We have been developing and refining the manufacturing of our Inogen One systems over the past twelve years.
+While nearly all of our manufacturing and assembly processes were originally outsourced, assembly of the compressor, sieve bed, concentrator and certain manifolds is now conducted in-house in order to improve quality control and reduce cost.
+Additionally, we use lean manufacturing practices to maximize manufacturing efficiency.

-Our manufacturing operations require a wide variety of raw materials, including electronic and mechanical components, batteries, materials, bearings, carry bags, motors, pistons, valves, and molded plastic components and other supplies.
-We rely on third- party manufacturers to supply several components of our Inogen One systems and Inogen At Home systems.
-We typically enter into supply agreements for these components that specify quantity, quality requirements, and delivery terms, which, in certain cases, can be terminated by either party upon relatively short notice.
-We have elected to source certain key components from single sources of supply, including our batteries, motors, valves, and molded plastic components.
-While alternative sources of supply are readily available for these components, we believe that maintaining a single source of supply allows us to control production costs and inventory levels, and to manage component quality.
+We rely on third-party manufacturers to supply several components of our Inogen One and Inogen At Home systems.
+We typically enter into supply agreements for these components that specify quantity and quality requirements and delivery terms.
+In certain cases, these agreements can be terminated by either party upon relatively short notice.
+We have elected to source certain key components from single sources of supply, including our batteries, motors, valves, and some molded plastic components.
+While alternative sources of supply are readily available for these components, we believe that maintaining a single source of supply allows us to control production costs and inventory levels and to manage component quality.
 In order to mitigate against the risks related to a single source of supply, we qualify alternative suppliers and develop contingency plans for responding to disruptions.
 If any single-source supplier were no longer able to supply a component, we believe we would be able to promptly and cost-effectively switch to an alternative supplier without a significant disruption to our business and operations.
 We have adopted additional contingency plans to protect against an immediate disruption in supply of our battery and motor components, and any potential delay that may result from a switch to a new supplier.
 These contingency plans include our own inventory management, along with a requirement that certain suppliers maintain specified quantities of inventory in multiple locations, as well as requiring certain manufacturers to maintain redundant manufacturing sites.
 We believe that these contingency plans would limit any disruption to our business in the event of an immediate termination of either our battery or motor supply.

 We currently manufacture in two leased buildings in Goleta, California and Richardson, Texas, that we have registered with the Food and Drug Administration, or FDA, and for which we have obtained International Standards Organization, or ISO, 13485 certification.
-The Goleta, California facility is approximately 39,000 square feet, and a subset is used for manufacturing activities.
-The Richardson, Texas manufacturing facility is approximately 37,000 square feet.
 We believe we have sufficient capacity to meet anticipated demand.